gkapfham/vim-vitamin-onec/README.md

 likes to think that its pleasing combination of bright colors and dark greys will promote "fruitful" programming and writing.

-Providing both true-color and 256-color variants, the **vim-vitamin-onec** colorscheme supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme's creator primarily uses Neovim.
+Providing both true-color and 256-color variants, **vim-vitamin-onec** supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme's creator primarily uses Neovim.
 Even though it likely works in other contexts, the colorscheme regularly supports the creator's use of Neovim during the use of the following languages: CSS, HTML, Java, JavaScript, LaTeX, Markdown, Python, and React.
 Importantly, **vim-vitamin-onec** provides highlight group definitions for [Semshi's](https://github.com/numirias/semshi) semantic highlighting of Python source code.

 ## Improvements